Tausand-dev/Tausand_AB1000_LabViewLibrary/README.md

 # Tausand_AB1000_LabViewLibrary

-Library and examples to use Tausand Abacus AB1000 and AB2000 devices with LabView 2015 or later.
+Library and examples to use Tausand Abacus AB1000 and AB2000 devices with LabVIEW 2015 or later.

-This is a Plug and Play (project-style) library for LabView.
+This is a Plug and Play (project-style) library for LabVIEW.
 To use it:
 * Download the library.
-* Extract the contents of the .zip file to a subdirectory of `<labview>\instr.lib`.
+* Extract the contents of the .zip file to a subdirectory of your LabVIEW folder, `<National Instruments>\LabVIEW\instr.lib`.
 * Navigate to and open the .lvproj file.
 You can browse the examples included in the project to get started taking measurements with your instrument.

-Help to use this library is found at National Instrument's tutorial: [How to Use an Instrument Driver in LabVIEW Tutorial](http://www.ni.com/tutorial/2804/en/)
+Help to use this library is found at National Instruments' tutorial: [Third Party Instrument Driver Missing in LabVIEW After Installation](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000P8THSA0)

 ## About Tausand Abacus AB1000 and AB2000